heyjianjing/eliu_summer_2024/README.md

 # Introductory machine learning

 From linear regression to Bayesian kernel regression
-* Focus on weight-space view (that is, linear form), numerical approach (to the extent possible), NumPy and Matplotlib
+* Focus on weight-space view (linear form), numerical approach (to the extent possible), NumPy and Matplotlib

 ### Part `one`: regression